Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Stay up to date with your active shoppers" image : "images/banner-art.svg" content : "Cartfull Shopper works with BigCommerce stores.
-With this new tool, you can effectively manage the carts in your store to help drive orders up for your business."
+  title : "Monitor and manage shoppers in your store!" image : "images/banner-art.svg" content : "Cartfull Shopper works with BigCommerce stores.
+With this new tool, you can effectively manage the carts in your store to help convert carts into orders for your business."
   button:
     enable : true
     label : "Contact Us"